dhis2/dhis2-docs/src/sysadmin/index.md

 ## Introduction { #install_introduction }

-DHIS2 runs on all platforms for which there exists a Java JRE, which includes most popular operating systems such as Windows, Linux and Mac.
-DHIS2 runs on the PostgreSQL database system.
+DHIS2 runs on all platforms for which there exists a Java JRE, which includes most popular operating systems such as Linux, Windows and Mac.
 DHIS2 is packaged as a standard Java Web Archive (WAR-file) and thus runs on any Servlet containers such as Tomcat and Jetty.

-The DHIS2 team recommends running on a Supported Ubuntu LTS operating system, PostgreSQL database and Tomcat Servlet container as the preferred environment for server installations.
+Its writes its data on PostgreSQL database.
+Its recommended that you run it on a  Supported Ubuntu LTS system,

 This chapter provides a guide for setting up the above technology stack.
 It should however be read as a guide for getting up and running and not